qskateboard/skateware-lang/README.md

 # Skateware-Lang

-The Skateware-Lang repository is an open-source project dedicated to translating the Skateware application into various languages.
+The Skateware-Lang repository is an open-source project dedicated to translating the skateware.win application into various languages.
 We welcome contributions from anyone willing to help make Skateware accessible to a global audience.

 ## How to Contribute